joelstrohmeier/website/src/blog/start-learning-about-accessibility-part-1.md

 Switch devices come in all varieties &mdash; including aparatus in physical button form which can be pressed, aparatus that can be squeezed or straw-like devices which allow for sipping and puffing input.
 All of which then send a signal allowing someone to interact with a digital interface.

-Similar examples of assistive technology for people with limited or no upper body movement include: sip and puff technology, head wands and eye tracking software, to name a few of examples.
+Similar examples of assistive technology for people with limited or no upper body movement include: sip and puff technology, head wands, eye tracking software, and voice recognition software to name a few of examples.
+We will look closer at voice input below.

+### Voice recognition software
+This technology allows soneone to navigate or otherwise control a digital interface using voice commands.
+For example, by saying: "Click buy now", "Click listbox", "Show choices", "Choose large".
+People may use this techology because they have limited or no upper body movement.
+They may, however, use the technology because they can't or don't want to interact using their hands for other reasons.
+For example, this type of voice-based interaction could be useful for a new parent trying to complete a task while holding their baby.

 ### Screen reading technology
 This technology translates website content (and metadata) into audible announcements.
 This primarily helps people with low or no vision but may be used by others - for example people might use a screen reader as they benefit from or prefer to have information read out rather than reading it from a screen.

 ### Screen magnification software
 This technology magnifies website content to make it easier for people with low vision to see what they are doing.
 The technology may also include features that allow someone to customise the colours of their interface and may also include screen reading functions too.

-### Voice recognition software
-This technology allows soneone to navigate or otherwise control a digital interface using voice commands.
-For example, by saying: "Click buy now", "Click listbox", "Show choices", "Choose large".
-People may use this techology because they have limited or no upper body movement.
-They may, however, use the technology because they can't or don't want to interact using their hands for other reasons.
-For example, this type of voice-based interaction could be useful for a new parent trying to complete a task while holding their baby.

 ## Further reading
 - [Switches](https://axesslab.com/switches/)